FSC-Lab/ground_station_gui/README.md

-# slung-payload-delivery-GS-GUI
+# Ground Station GUI

-A python based ground station for slung-payload experiment
+- A python based ground station for indoor and outdoor quadrotor drone experiment

+## Cite this repository

+## How to use